opensite-ai/opensite-ui/docs/FORMS_INTEGRATION_GUIDE.md

 ### Base Styles (Shadcn-compatible)

-The OpenSite UI library now includes a base set of `@page-speed/forms` styles (adapted from `prototypes/client-canyon-lands/app/forms.css`) inside `src/styles/globals.css`.
+The OpenSite UI library includes `src/styles/forms.css` (a direct copy of `prototypes/client-canyon-lands/app/forms.css`). `src/styles/globals.css` imports it by default.

 If you are **already importing OpenSite UI global styles**, nothing else is required.